Lock-based or Lock-less: Which Is Fresh?: Introduction

-scrutinize current network architectures in terms of their feasibility to satisfy stringent real-time and freshness requirements.
+It therefore becomes imperative to scrutinize current network architectures in terms of their feasibility to satisfy stringent real-time and freshness requirements.
 Delays of tens of nanoseconds (e.g., a sequential SSD write of 8 kB takes 1ms, a sequential SSD read of 8kB takes 1$\mu$s \cite{napkinmath}) can significantly degrade system performance, particularly when they accumulate across multihop network paths.
 Hence, understanding the behaviour of a single network node is crucial in the development of ultra-low latency networks that deliver timely information.

 On the other hand, advances in high performance computing have led to realizations of solutions to a range of problems in engineering, medical sciences, space research etc.~that typically involve performing computationally intensive tasks in a short amount of time.
 This is achieved by a mix of technologies, including shared memory multiprocessor systems (for parallel computing), and vector processing along with various algorithms built on such architectures.
 A plethora of applications benefit from parallelization of various operations, including, for example, high throughput transaction processing in distributed databases \cite{DeWhitt} and faster training employing embarrassingly parallel processes in machine learning \cite{Ben-Nun}.